nicovandenhooff/reddit-data-collector/README.md

 - Add ability to collect images from Reddit posts that contain them.
 - Add author information to post and comment data, currently the Reddit API is inconsistent with suspended and deleted author data, so this functionality has not been built in yet.
+- Add plotting module that creates useful visualizations of the data that has been collected
+- Add preprocessing module that cleans up the posts and/or comment data collected

 ### Testing